Docker Desktop

 Main Features of Docker Desktop

-Docker Desktop offers several features that make it an attractive choice for cluster environments.
-Some of the main features include:
+Docker Desktop comes with a range of features that make it an ideal choice for containerization.
+Some of the key features include:

 Step 1: Download Docker Desktop